TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-hardware-disk.md

 If a physical disk fails, you should replace it as soon as possible.

 Actual disk replacement steps will vary based on your original equipment manufacturer (OEM) hardware vendor.
-See your vendor's field replaceable unit (FRU) documentation for detailed steps that are specific to your system.
+Before contacting Microsoft Customer Support Service, see your vendor's field replaceable unit (FRU) documentation for detailed steps that are specific to your system.

 1. When a physical disk fails in Azure Stack, an alert says that connectivity has been lost to a physical disk
 2. You can get the scale unit node and physical slot location from the [disk alert information](https://docs.microsoft.com/azure-stack/operator/azure-stack-replace-disk#review-disk-alert-information)